shravan188/how-i-learnt-x-in-y-days/gen_ai_learning_journey.md

 * Goal : To build a RAG pipeline for FAQ

 * Built a RAG pipeline with following stages
+    * Ingestion/Preprocessing
         * Chunked the text file using langchain RecursiveCharacterTextSplitter
-    * Add chunks to ChromaDB collection
+        * Add chunks to ChromaDB collection with a unique UUID for each chunk
-    * (add remaining points)
+    * Retreival
+        * Find chunks relevant to the user query
+        * Relevant chunks are joined together and passed as context to the LLM, which uses it to answer the user's query

+* Chroma converts the text into the embeddings using all-MiniLM-L6-v2, a sentence transformer model

+* Chroma db uses cosine similarity as the similarity metric

 ```
+! pip install langchain chromadb chromadbx groq
 import chromadb

 from chromadbx import UUIDGenerator